 EE 455 Design of Intelligent Robots (3) Study of the design principles of computer-controlled, intelligent robots such as roving vehicles, hand-eye systems.
 Pre: 351 and 367.
 DP

 EE 461 Computer Architecture (3) Structure of stored program machines, data flow machines, pipelining, fault-tolerant computing, instruction set design, effects of compilation on architecture, RISC vs. CISC architecture, uses of parallelism.
 Pre: 361.

 EE 467 Object-oriented Software Engineering (3) Introduction to advanced techniques for designing, implementing, and testing computer software with a particular focus on using object-oriented design, analysis, and programming to produce high-quality computer programs that solve non-trivial problems.
+A-F only.
 Pre: 367 or consent.